 When we think of (or remember) violence, the first thing that often enters our head is the heat and the blinding flash of the peak moment – that razor word; that knockout punch; that gun blast.
-It is a difficult place from which to start writing because it is the hot and blinding moment it can be hard to hold and observe, the adrenaline speeding up our emotions and slowing down our thoughts.
-On this Studio we will look at the moments before, during and after violence, and intricately explore how by placing that peak moment on a timeline you can yield poems of vastly different impact.
-Through close reading of contemporary work, discussion and tailored writing exercises, you will not only study and write the poetry of ‘build-up’ and ‘aftermath’ but also ‘the detached moment’ – poetry with a cold stare that increases the horror by subtly upping the stakes and subverting expectations.
+This is a difficult place from which to start writing because it is the hot and blinding moment and therefore hard to hold and observe.
+The adrenaline speeds up our emotions and slows down our thoughts.
+This Studio will look at the moments before, during and after violence, and intricately explore how by placing that peak moment on a timeline you can yield poems of vastly different impact.
+Through close reading of contemporary work and tailored writing exercises, you will not only study and write the poetry of ‘build-up’ and ‘aftermath’ but also ‘the detached moment’ – poetry with a cold stare that increases the horror by subtly upping the stakes and subverting expectations.
 Students will also gain greater confidence in how to approach writing about such a difficult (but necessary) subject.
 By the end of the course your formal, linguistic and narrative choices will have developed to cause disquiet, increase tension, foreshadow, recall, threaten and leave a shadow of violence on your reader that lingers long after the closing line.

 Poetry Studios are three week intensive courses.
 Reading material will be distributed before the course begins.
 There are no live chats so they are suitable for both UK & International students.